FeLiXp90/CardapioQRCode/README.md

     c) Criar no mínimo 3 consultas com operação de renomear nomes de campos ou tabelas

+    SELECT C.NOME AS ALCUNHA FROM CLIENTE AS C WHERE C.NOME LIKE 'F%';
+    SELECT I.NOME AS PRODUTO, I.PRECO AS CUSTA
+    FROM ITEM AS I
+    WHERE I.PRECO IS NOT NULL AND I.PRECO <> 0
+    ORDER BY CUSTA ASC;

+    SELECT DATA_HORA AS DATE FROM PEDIDO ORDER BY DATE DESC;

 #### 9.4	CONSULTAS QUE USAM OPERADORES LIKE E DATAS (Mínimo 12) <br>
     SELECT * FROM CLIENTE AS C WHERE C.NOME LIKE 'J%';